jacob-umich/cad_kin/README.md

-# Cylindrical Algebraic Decomposition of Linkage Kinematics
+# A Design Algorithm for Immobilizing Deployable Linkages

-linkages are an important idealization for many mechanisms.
-This library provides the tools to formulate the kinematic constraints of a linkage system and apply the CAD analysis to them.
+Linkages are an important idealization for many mechanisms.
+This library provides the tools to formulate the kinematic constraints of a linkage system, parameterize them, and apply the CAD analysis to explore their design space to find immobile versions of them.

 # Requirements
+- Wolfram Mathematica

 # Creating a linkage to analyze:
 To create a linkage, first a structure object must be created.
-If a dictionary has been defined in the format of the [input file JSON](#general-input-file-structure), it can be used to instantiate the structure:
+If a dictionary has been defined in the correct [input structure](#general-input-structure), it can be used to instantiate the structure:

     from cad_kin.structure import Structure
     s = Structure(structure_dict=None)

-If a structure dict was not provided and you are creating a structure from an [input file](#general-input-file-structure), the input file can be loaded
+If a structure dict was not provided and you are creating a structure from an [input file](#general-input-structure), the input file can be loaded

     s.load(file_path)